Graham MacKinnon: Politics

 At the 1956 Legislative Council elections, MacKinnon was elected to the two-member South-West Province, replacing the retiring Les Craig.
 He was made deputy chairman of committees in 1958, and served in that position until 1965.
 At the 1965 state election, MacKinnon transferred to the new Lower West Province.
 He made an honorary minister after the election, and a few months later was given a substantive position in the ministry, becoming Minister for Health and Minister for Fisheries and Fauna.
 He was also made Minister for Environmental Protection (a new title) in December 1970, and held those positions until the Brand government's defeat at the 1971 election.
 MacKinnon returned to the ministry just three years later, appointed Minister for Education, Minister for Cultural Affairs, and Minister for Recreation in the new Court government.

 Following a reshuffle after the 1977 election, MacKinnon was made Minister for Conservation and the Environment, Minister for Fisheries and Wildlife, and Minister for Tourism.
 Another reshuffle occurred in August 1978, and his titles thereafter were Minister for Works, Minister for Water Supplies, and Minister for Tourism, which he held until leaving the ministry at the 1980 election.
 MacKinnon left parliament at the 1986 election, having returned to his original constituency (South-West Province) in 1974.
-In June 1980, he had been made a Companion of the Order of St Michael and St George (CMG), for "political and public service".
+In the 1980 Birthday Honours, he had been made a Companion of the Order of St Michael and St George (CMG), for "political and public service".
 MacKinnon died in Perth in June 1992, aged 75.
 He had married Mary Theresa Shaw in 1940, with whom he had two sons.
 One of his nephews, Barry MacKinnon, was also a Liberal Party MP, and the two served together in parliament from 1977 to 1986.